Two former college admissions officers explain the behind-the-scenes process

 The application

-The review process usually begins with a just-the-facts "snapshot" of a student's academic profile — where they want to high school, how they scored on the SAT or ACT, and so on.
+The review process usually begins with a just-the-facts "snapshot" of a student's academic profile — where they went to high school, how they scored on the SAT or ACT, and so on.

 From there, admissions officers dive into the Common Application, a standardized form that is accepted by hundreds of colleges, including Ivy League universities like Harvard and Princeton.
 The application opens with prompts for biographical information, but most schools don't ask about family incomes, according to Crowley.